ankitsrivastava510/NY-Times-popular-article/README.md

 4. **CSS STYLING**: For styling we are using ChakraUI to display the most popular articles in boxes.

 No CSS styling is writing manually, all predefined CSS styles are are use from Chakra UI components.

+5. **Testing**: For testing we have done unit testing with component based testing.

+For unit testing jest and react testing library is used and we have use line of code, branches, functions For integration testing, cypress is use and configured.

+6. **Linting**: Linting is also configure to this app, so all code standard maintained.

 # NY Times Most Popular Articles Viewer